Teatro ZinZanni: History

 Teatro ZinZanni began in Seattle in October 1998 for an eight-week run and ended up playing to sold-out houses until it closed on December 31, 1999.
 Members of the original cast included tap dancer Wayne Doba, also known for being San Francisco Giants mascot the Crazy Crab, Kevin Kent, and Ann Wilson of the rock group Heart.
-It then moved its operation to San Francisco, opening there in March 2000.
+It then moved its operation to San Francisco, opening there in March 2000 at Pier 29 on The Embarcadero.
 In 2002, it reopened a permanent operation in Seattle's Belltown district.
 The operation has since moved to Seattle's theatre district on Mercer Street across from Seattle Center.
-As of 2017, Teatro ZinZanni has moved To Redmond WA, in the Marymoor Park Area.
+As of 2017, Teatro ZinZanni has moved to Redmond, Washington, in the Marymoor Park area.
 This is said to be a temporary location through April 2018, at which time they will move to a permanent location.

 Teatro ZinZanni's San Francisco location closed its operation on December 31, 2011, due to the city's preparation for the America's Cup, but has plan to reopen at another location on the Embarcadero after fund-raising is complete.

 Teatro ZinZanni opened a Chicago location in the downtown theatre district above the James M. Nederlander Theatre in 2019.
-The show closed in July 2022.